Color wheel: History

-In his book Opticks, Isaac Newton presented a color circle to illustrate the relations between these colors.
+The color wheel dates back to Isaac Newton's work on color and light.
+In his book Opticks, Newton presented a color circle to illustrate the relations between these colors.
 The original color circle of Isaac Newton showed only the spectral hues and was provided to illustrate a rule for the color of mixtures of lights, that these could be approximately predicted from the center of gravity of the numbers of "rays" of each spectral color present (represented in his diagram by small circles).
 The divisions of Newton's circle are of unequal size, being based on the intervals of a Dorian musical scale.
 Most later color circles include the purples, however, between red and violet, and have equal-sized hue divisions.
 Color scientists and psychologists often use the additive primaries, red, green, and blue; and often refer to their arrangement around a circle as a color circle as opposed to a color wheel.

 Thomas Young postulated that the eye contains receptors that respond to three different primary sensations, or spectra of light.
-James Clerk Maxwell showed that all hues, but not all colors, can be created from three primary colors such as red, green, and blue, if they are mixed in the right proportions.
+James Clerk Maxwell showed that all hues, and almost all colors, can be created from three primary colors such as red, green, and blue, if they are mixed in the right proportions.
 Goethe's Theory of Colours provided the first systematic study of the physiological effects of color (1810).
 His observations on the effect of opposed colors led him to a symmetric arrangement of his color wheel anticipating Ewald Hering's opponent color theory (1872).